Courses ofInstruction

 Students choosing this concentration gain a scientific understanding of various environmental issues and how individuals and societies are responsible for, and also impacted by, these environmental issues.
 The coursework provides students with the knowledge and skills necessary to propose meaningful solutions or to better manage our environmental resources.

 To complete this concentration, students must complete ENV 102 (Topics) and three additional ENV courses at the 200 level or above.
+(Juniors and Seniors may substitute another ENV core course for ENV 102, since they are ineligible to enroll in ENV 102.)

 Food Studies